Continued Early Childhood Education Phone: 866-727-1617

 Course: #30591Level: AdvancedSubject Area: Observing and recording children's behavior1 Hour

-'good examples, explanations were clear' Read Reviews
+'Good examples, the explanations were clear' Read Reviews

 This course will walk participants through five steps for creating a functional behavior assessment.
 The steps described include: gathering background information, determining target behavior, collecting data, analyzing data, and creating a hypothesis.